 Energy in affects energy out.

-As an example, in the June edition of Alan Aragon’s Research Review, Alan mentioned an overfeeding study by Levine and colleagues.
-They did an overfeeding study where non-obese subjects were overfed by 1,000 kcal/d for 8 weeks.
+As an example, in an overfeeding study by Levine and colleagues, participants without obesity were overfed by 1,000 kcal/d for 8 weeks.
 But the effect wasn’t what would be “predicted” by a 1,000 kcal surplus.
 The reason?
 When we overeat the body initiates responses to increase energy expenditure in an attempt to maintain leanness.

 Two-thirds of the increases in total daily energy expenditure were due to increased non-exercise activity thermogenesis (NEAT), which is associated with fidgeting, maintenance of posture, and other physical activities of daily life.
 NEAT was seen to be able to increase by almost 700 kcal per day!
 Pretty astounding right?

 And pretty much every overfeeding study will show this.
 The subjects’ bodies respond to the increased caloric intake by increasing body heat production, turning up thyroid activity, increasing subconcious fidgeting and being capable of expending more energy during workouts.
 It’s our body’s way of attempting to stay at a certain bodyweight.